 We adore mashed potatoes and make them often.
 Since we make a batch almost every week, we wanted to share our favorite way to make them.
 The recipe varies slightly depending on who makes it.
 Adam likes to keep the potatoes unpeeled and I usually peel.
 Sometimes we use milk, sometimes we add a splash of stock (vegetable or chicken stock).
 And when we’re feeling feisty, we add a spoonful of sour cream or splash of cream.

 While you can think of this as an everyday recipe and one that you can adapt based on what you have in the fridge (or whoever is making it), it’s also perfect for entertaining or for holiday meals.
-(We always make a batch of these potatoes and our seriously good mushroom stuffing for Thanksgiving.)
+(We always make a batch of these potatoes, our seriously good mushroom stuffing and these buttery whole roasted onions for Thanksgiving.)

 What are the best potatoes to use?